Beers4Flags/writeups/2017/fit-hack/misc/color/readme.md

 Hum hum It looks great as a flag pattern FIT{...}, but letters seem to be mixed

-We know too software which used ofr this image :
+We know too software which used for this image :
 ```BASH
 exiftool image.png
 ...